cuongpham92/project/README.md

 Some important commands with github:
 - add: git add .

+- commit:
-- commit: git commit -a -m "message"
+   +) commit with message: git commit -a -m "message" +) commit with no message: git commit <filename> --allow-empty-message -m ''

 - push: git push